 WHAT WILL I LEARN AND HOW MANY FACTS WILL I HAVE TO REMEMBER?

 Many students enter college having concluded that doing well in biology (and sometimes chemistry) is largely a question of remembering and regurgitating a series of poorly-connected facts.
 Our goal is to teach you the concepts and tools that you need to understand and do science.
 We believe three things: (i) the concepts and tools are far more important than any trivia nugget, (ii) no scientific discipline exists in a vacuum, nor should it be taught that way, because (iii) you will retain useful information and apply it creatively if you appreciate its relationship to the subjects you care about.

 From a practical perspective, you can expect to learn most of the concepts in LS 1a and LS1b (a traditional freshman life sciences sequence) and Math 19a (Modeling and differential equations for the life sciences), as well as selected topics from physics, computer science, and probability.
-LS 50 fulfills general education requirements in Empirical and Mathematical Reasoning, Science of the Physical Universe, and Science of Living Systems.
+LS 50a fulfills the Quantitative Reasoning with Data requirement of the Harvard College Curriculum.
 LS 50 may fulfill math, research course, or elective requirements specific to your concentration, but we hope that LS 50 will be only the first of many science and math courses and research experiences for you at Harvard!